When to Replace a Hot Water Heater

 If your shower and faucets are only discharging cold or lukewarm water, then your first inclination might be to immediately consider replacing it.
 Nothing is more disappointing than jumping in the shower expecting to take a hot bath, only for cold water to hit your body.
 While replacing your heater might immediately solve your issues, you could be paying for more than you need.
 The issue could be as simple to fix as relighting your pilot light (for gas powered units).

 That said, a variety of other issues resulting in cold or lukewarm water could be at play.
 Some common issues include: a lack of power getting to the unit (if electric), a dysfunctional burner (gas), or a defective thermocouple.
-Most of these issues require a professional plumber to diagnose the problem.
+Most of these issues require a professional water heater plumber to diagnose the problem.
 Your plumber will advise you on whether to repair or replace the entire unit.

 Issue 4 – Tank Leaking Water